 STEP has submitted a response to HMRC’s technical consultation in relation to how the UK will implement the Fifth Anti Money Laundering Directive and the Trust Registration Service.
 5AMLD expands upon the requirements of 5AMLD and requires all express trusts, not just those with a tax liability, to register.
 The Directive came into force in the UK on 10 January 2020 but the trust register requirements will not become effective until 10 March 2020.

-23 December 2019: STEP publishes response to independent review of legal services regulation consultation
+23 December 2019: UK - STEP publishes response to independent review of legal services regulation consultation

 STEP has submitted a response to the independent review of legal services in England and Wales.
 STEP’s response notes that ensuring all providers are appropriately qualified is essential to protect the public along with extending the current access to full redress mechanisms to include all providers of legal services.
 STEP welcomes any attempts to simplify the landscape for the benefit of the consumer whilst providing a further layer of protection and assurance.

-5 August 2019: STEP publishes response to consultation on Companies House
+5 August 2019: UK - STEP publishes response to consultation on Companies House

 STEP has submitted a response to a consultation about how Companies House registers information relating to businesses in the UK.
 STEP's submission supported the idea of Companies House verifying the information held on its register as well as calling for more specific work to be carried out on how this can be done effectively and proportionately when trusts are involved.